 The band did not fail to deliver this in their 2022 tour, where they played their longest sets ever, with most performances usually lasting up to two hours and 30 minutes to 2 hours and 45 minutes of high-energy and passion-filled music.

-Perspective: when Tool began their latest tour in Eugene, Oregon, in January, they crammed 16 songs into two and a half hours.
+Perspective: When Tool began their latest tour in Eugene, Oregon, in January, they crammed 16 songs into two and a half hours.
 Some of the covers performed were powerful songs from the album, such as The Grudge and Reflection, as well as a special tribute to Chris Cornell The band covered Soundgarden's Searching with My Good Eye Closed.

 Consider Third Eye from the Nima record of 1996.
-It runs in studio at a considerable 13 minutes and 47 seconds of twisty psychosis.
+It runs in the studio at a considerable 13 minutes and 47 seconds of twisty psychosis.
 If done as a live version, it can go up to 20 minutes plus as both Adam Jones and Danny Carey go overdrive, adding their fillers over the backing bass of Justin Chancellor.

 Similarly, in their 2006 two-part instrumental 10,000 Days (Wings Pt.
 2), they have been playing in concert formats longer than 30 minutes at one time.
 To put that into perspective, that would be akin to getting an additional set of songs from performing a set worth of songs!